jfmaeck/uicc/css_guidelines.md

 <h2>Buy now with promo code: <span class="promo">0MG4WE50ME</span></h2>
 ```

-Previously we couldn’t have managed this as the .promo class also carried a lot of box model; by abstracting our code into single responsibilities we can pick and choose what we want to use and where a lot more easily.
+Previously it would not have been possible to reuse the .promo class inline because it also included those box model styles; by abstracting our code into single responsibilities we can pick and choose what we want to use like LEGOs.

-The full example and a lot more on the SRP topic can be found here:
+More examples and information on the SRP topic can be found here:
 http://csswizardry.com/2012/04/the-single-responsibility-principle-applied-to-css/

-#### When to use it?
+#### When to use SRP?

-There is no definite answer to questions like these but as a general rule of thumb try and stick to the SRP any time you think that subsets of a style rule could be split out into more manageable and reusable abstractions.
+As a general rule of thumb try and stick to the SRP any time you think that subsets of a css rule could be split out into reusable abstractions.

 Also, whenever you find yourself reusing an existing LEGO brick and then undoing some of its associated styles, ask yourself if you could refactor this into two or more reusable LEGO bricks and avoid the need to undo existing styles.

 #### But ...

 It’s important not to take this too far; classes should be abstracted but ideally not presentational.
-Classes like .round-corners or .margin-top-321 for the sake of SRP are really not all that advisable.
+Classes like .marginTop-32 for the sake of SRP are really not all that advisable.

 ### Nested Elements